Dukakinzade Mehmed Pasha

-Dukakinzade Mehmed Pasha was an Ottoman statesman who served as the beylerbey of Aleppo, Egypt, and Smederevo.
+Dukakinzade Mehmed Pasha or Dukakinoğlu Mehmed Pasha was an Ottoman Albanian statesman who served as the beylerbey of Aleppo, Egypt, and Smederevo.
 He was the son of Dukaginzade Ahmed Pasha, Ottoman grand vizier of Albanian origin from the noble Dukagjini family.

 He also was the grandson of the Albanian nobleman Nicholas Pal Dukagjini.

+Family

+He married Gevherimüluk Sultan, daughter of Bayezid II.
+They had two children: